edthena/policies/terms.md

 Welcome to Edthena!
-The following terms and conditions (the "__Agreement__") govern all use of the "Edthena" mobile (including any tablet or similar devices) application or any future mobile applications ("__App__"), the website located at app.edthena.com or any future websites or any other websites we own or operate ("__Site__"), our online and/or mobile services and software provided on or in connection with the services ("__Software__") (collectively, the "__Service__").
+The following terms and conditions (the "__Agreement__") govern all use of the "Edthena" mobile (including any tablet or similar devices) application or any future mobile applications ("__App__"), the website located at app.edthena.com or any future websites or any other websites we own or operate ("__Site__"), our online and/or mobile services and software provided on or in connection with the services ("__Software__") (collectively, the "Service").
 The Service is owned and operated by R3 Collaboratives, Inc. ("__R3 Collaboratives__").
+Users of the Service include without limitation: (i) schools, school districts, universities and other organizations ("__Subscribers__") who make the Service available to their users; (ii) a Subscriber’s employees, consultants, contractors, customers, agents and any other User accessing and using the Service on behalf of a Subscriber and (iii) any other visitors, users, and others who access the Service (collectively, "__Users__").
+This Agreement applies to all Users.

 The Service is offered subject to your acceptance, without modification, of all of this Agreement and all other operating rules, policies and procedures that may be published from time to time on the Site by R3 Collaboratives.

-BY USING OR ACCESSING ANY PART OF THE SERVICE, OR BY CLICKING A BUTTON OR CHECKING A BOX MARKED “I AGREE” (OR SOMETHING SIMILAR), YOU (THE "__USER__" OR “__YOU__”) SIGNIFY THAT YOU HAVE READ, UNDERSTOOD AND AGREE TO BE BOUND BY ALL OF THE TERMS AND CONDITIONS CONTAINED HEREIN; AND TO THE COLLECTION AND USE OF YOUR INFORMATION AS SET FORTH IN OUR PRIVACY POLICY, LOCATED AT
-<https://www.edthena.com/privacy>, WHETHER OR NOT YOU ARE A REGISTERED USER OF
+BY USING OR ACCESSING ANY PART OF THE SERVICE, BY CLICKING A BUTTON OR CHECKING A BOX MARKED “I AGREE” (OR SOMETHING SIMILAR), OR EXECUTING AN ORDER (DEFINED BELOW), YOU (THE "__USER__" OR "__YOU__") SIGNIFY THAT YOU HAVE READ, UNDERSTOOD AND AGREE TO BE BOUND BY ALL OF THE TERMS AND CONDITIONS CONTAINED HEREIN; AND TO THE COLLECTION AND USE OF YOUR INFORMATION AS SET FORTH IN OUR PRIVACY POLICY, LOCATED AT <https://www.edthena.com/privacy>, WHETHER OR NOT YOU ARE A REGISTERED USER OF THE SERVICE.
-THE SERVICE.
 IF YOU NOT AGREE, DO NOT USE OR ACCESS THE SERVICE.

 __Please read this Agreement carefully to ensure that you understand each provision.
 This Agreement contains a mandatory individual arbitration and